dbohdan/embedded-scripting-languages/README.md

 # Contributing

 Your contributions are welcome!
 Please submit a pull request or create an issue to add a new language to the list.
 I am looking for language implementations that are either actively maintained or largely "done".
 The VM and the standard library, if any, must have a free (*libre*), non-copyleft or limited-scope copyleft license (e.g., the GNU LGPL or the MPL, but not the GNU GPL).
 If the main bytecode compiler is a separate program, it must have a license that doesn't automatically apply to its output.
 Optional add-ons may have any license: from strong copyleft to proprietary.
+A Datalog implementation must be able to parse Datalog source code; it must not be just an EDSL.

 # License